datatrail-jhu/09_dataanalysis/manuscript/00_purpose.md

 ### Purpose of data science quiz

 ?
-A data science problem soloving process can be broken down to the following in what order?
+A data science problem solving process can be broken down to the following in what order?
 A) Question, data, analysis, present
 b) data, analysis, question, present
 c) question, present, analysis, data